Baidekan History, Family Crest & Coats of Arms

 Early Origins of the Baidekan family

-The surname Baidekan was first found in Kent
+The surname Baidekan was first found in Kent, where they held a family seat from ancient times.

 Early History of the Baidekan family